alphagov/govuk-design-system/src/community/share-research-findings/index.md

   iconFallbackText: "Warning"
 }) }}

-Remember that all the information on Github is open to the public.
+Remember that all the information on GitHub is open to the public.
 Do not share any personally identifiable information about your participants or sensitive information about your service.

 ## Research template